jeffisaiah/YouAreAwesome/README.md

-First lesson project in the SwiftUI class for Prof. G Contact me: gutierj@bc.edu
+First lesson project in the SwiftUI class for Prof. G.
+Contact me: gutierj@bc.edu